Rites of Passage for a Model Railway - 24: Autocars, Autocoaches and Railmotors

 A new development around the turn of the 20th Century was the autocar with its own motor, no engine.
 The NER under Wilson Worsdell - younger brother of Thomas William Worsdell - had another couple of ideas, tailored to needs.
 On Tyneside third rail electric traction enabled trains of several carriages in length with a driving-luggage trailer on either end to compete with the new tram (street car) services on either side of the river east of Newcastle.
 For country services in 1903 his assistant Locomotive Superintendent Vincent Raven introduced a different solution, the petrol-electric railcar or autocar.
 Two were built and served communities between York and Scarborough at off-peak times.
 One of these survived, used for many years as a temporary home at Keldholme near Kirkbymoorside (Pickering).
 A group of enthusiasts led by Stephen Middleton began a restoration project in 2003, later winning Heritage Lottery Funding for the work needed to 'bring in back to life', albeit with a diesel engine (a technological progression).
 Great strides have been made, as you will see if you click on the link below.

-Look up the diversity of railmotors and autocoaches included on this page in glorious colour with building details and data.
-A worthwhile and well researched work I invested in recently in relation to my membership of the 1903 NER Autocar Trust based on the Embsay & Bolton Abbey Railway near Skipton
+Look up the diversity of railmotors and autocoaches included in this volume (above) in glorious colour with building details and data.
+A worthwhile and well researched work I invested in myself recently in relation to my membership of the 1903 NER Autocar Trust based on the Embsay & Bolton Abbey Railway near Skipton, headed by Stephen Middleton and a team of technologically well-versed engineers and restoration veterans.
+Most, if not all the projects covered have been backed by the Heritage Lottery Fund (HLF).

 1903 NER Petrol-electric Autocar Trust